M4RC3L05/http-to-dns/README.md

 # HTTPS-TO-DNS

-HTTP to udp dns proxy, to be used behind a reverce proxy for DNS over HTTPS
+HTTP to UDP DNS proxy, to be used behind a reverse proxy for DNS over HTTPS